Nexmo/nexmo-developer/_partials/reusable/link-facebook-to-nexmo.md

 Next you'll need to link your Facebook Page to your Nexmo account.
 This will allow Nexmo to handle the inbound messages and allow you to send messages from the Nexmo Messages API.

 > **IMPORTANT:** This process needs to be authenticated by JWT.
-The JWT generated in this case can be based on any Application ID, as this JWT is only used to authenticate the linking process, and it not used to authenticate application-specific API calls.
+The JWT generated in this case can be based on any Application ID in your account, as this JWT is only used to authenticate the linking process, and it not used to authenticate application-specific API calls.

 You will need to paste in a valid JWT.
 If you don't have one you can create one as follows: